barryclark/jekyll-now/_posts/2022-10-04-illustrated-stable-diffusion.md

 </div>

 We're starting with a high-level view and we'll get into more machine learning details later in this article.
 However, we can say that this text encoder is a special Transformer language model (technically: the text encoder of a CLIP model).
-It takes the input text and outputs a list of numbers (a vector) representing each word/token in the text.
+It takes the input text and outputs a list of numbers representing each word/token in the text  (a vector per token).

 That information is then presented to the Image Generator, which is composed of a couple of components itself.